stas-at-ibm/construction-pallet/README.md

 #### Subcontractors

 - Multiple small to medium sized construction companies and in rare cases also large corporations.
-- Are hired by the contracor company to perform manual labour on a construction site with their *construction workers*.
+- Are hired by the contractor company to perform manual labour on a construction site with their *construction workers*.

 ### Interactions